Mathématique: Chapter 80

 “Yes,” Eli said cautiously.

 “We need more than an angry intern with computer chops.
 You see that, right?
-We’ve gotta integrate into operations to get what we need.”
+To hit all those objectives, we need to integrate into operations here.
+That means people need to like us.”

 “I’d prefer you didn’t call it that,” Young said.
 “But, uh, sure.”

-“Play by the rules to subvert the rules,” Eli said, like an extra in a budget action movie.
+“Play by the rules to subvert the rules.”
+Eli grinned.

 “Again, I’m not wild about the phrasing.”